 Three simple upgrades to a home can make or break marketability when all is said and done.
 While almost all renovations add some kind of value, only a very few actually prove out where return on investment goes.
 Potential homebuyers have their own personal preferences, but there are general ways to improve a house that will appeal to the majority of consumers.
 Below I list main areas of the house to improve with the closing price tag in mind.

 As much as society says to never judge a book by its cover, the saying doesn’t hold true for real estate.
 People do judge property by how it looks, both on the interior and exterior.
 The exterior paint is the book cover, and in the giant book store called the real estate market, it is extremely vital.
-The exterior needs to look brand new, and this usually means a fresh paint job is in order.
+The exterior needs to look brand new, and this usually means hiring professional exterior home painting services.
 At the very least, repaint the trim and doors.
 This can accentuate the structure and draw attention to windows.
 The paint job may cost a couple thousand dollars, but it will surely pay itself off when dealing with a transaction of that scale and a tempted homebuyer.

 The interior is no different from the exterior when it comes to aesthetic appeal.
 Make it look nice, because the people viewing the property are doing their very best to picture themselves living there.
 They are also spending a lot of money, and will most likely refuse to settle on something they don’t truly appreciate.